 Parking: Car park overlooking the beach, but can get very busy.
 Try parking at St Erth or Lelant Saltings and enjoy the scenic branch line that runs right into St Ives and a short stroll down to the beach.

-Please note: Dogs are welcome on this beach except between 1 May and 30 September when a seasonal dog ban is in place.
+Please note: Dogs are welcome on this beach except between the first Sunday before Easter and 30 September when a seasonal dog ban is in place.

 - Lifeguard cover (Spring/Summer)